IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - "Contact E-mail" is automatically populated from dataset owner's email.

 - "Subject" uses our controlled vocabulary list of subjects.
-This list is in the Citation Metadata of our User Guide > `Metadata References <http://guides.dataverse.org/en/latest/user/appendix.html#metadata-references>`_.
+This list is in the Citation Metadata of our User Guide > :ref:`Metadata References <metadata-references>`.
 Otherwise, if a term does not match our controlled vocabulary list, it will put any subject terms in "Keyword".
 If Subject is empty it is automatically populated with "N/A".

 - Zero-length files are now allowed (but not necessarily encouraged).